teawlue/Hangmangamebottg/READMEeng.md

 # Telegram Hangman Bot

-This bot for Telegram offers the classic game of "Hangman," where players must guess words one letter at a time.
+This bot for Telegram offers the classic game of "Hangman", where players must guess words one letter at a time.

 ## WARNING